vmware/ansible-vsphere-gos-validation/autoinstall/README.md

 9. For Windows Server SAC unattend auto-install, please use files under Windows/win_server_sac.
 10. For Photon OS 3.0 or later unattend auto-install, please use file Photon/ks.cfg.
 10. For Ubuntu Server 20.04 or later unattend auto-install, please use file Ubuntu/Server/user-data.j2.
+10. For Debian 11.0 or later unattend auto-install, please use file Debian/11/preseed.cfg